chumomega/pistachio-cracker/README.md

 ---

-Enjoy cracking pistachios with the Pistachio Simulator!
+Enjoy cracking pistachios with the Nutty Efficiency!